 The master’s programme Transport, Mobility and Innovation is part of the EIT Urban Mobility Master School, which trains students in both engineering skills to work with urban mobility and entrepreneurial skills to help put innovations to use.
 The theme Sustainable Urban Mobility Transitions is the first to be opened at KTH, where students implement a holistic approach in facing different issues traditionally faced by urban planners, civil and transport engineers, and policy makers.

 Students will learn practical skills and broad knowledge of theories and concepts in urban planning, transport and sustainability.
 This includes gaining the ability to envision, identify and assess short- and long-term future consequences of plans and decisions, and to develop insights into the role that transport and mobility systems have in creating an inclusive, resilient and sustainable built environment.
 The knowledgebase will aim to include a wide range of perspectives, from understanding people’s daily lives and mobility technologies to large-scale strategic and systemic thinking.

 The programme integrates a wide range of unique features:

 - Students spend one year each at two different universities--the “entry” university and the “exit” university.
-All choices are located at a leading university in Europe in the field of urban mobility: KTH, Aalto University, Technological University of Eindhoven, and UPC Barcelona Tech.
+All choices are located at a leading university in Europe in the field of urban mobility: KTH, Aalto University, Eindhoven University of Technology, and UPC Barcelona Tech.
 Graduating students will be awarded two master’s degrees, one from each university where they carry out their studies.